 Cassia Tree Info

-Each flower is only about two to three inches wide but appear in clusters along densely packed racemes that on a mature growing cassia tree can reach two feet long.
-The light green leaves of the cassia tree are pinnate with six to twelve pairs of long oval leaflets and grow to two feet or more.
+Each flower is only about 2 to 3 inches (5-8 cm.) wide but appear in clusters along densely packed racemes that on a mature growing cassia tree can reach 2 feet (61 cm.) long.
+The light green leaves of the cassia tree are pinnate with six to twelve pairs of long oval leaflets and grow to 2 feet (61 cm.) or more.
 Once flowering is over, the flowers are replaced with seed pods.

 Growing Cassia Trees